arthurfiorette/place/posts/implications-of-cache-or-state.md

 So, you call `getUser()` whenever you need to get the data for a specific user.
 But what about the two components in two other different component hierarchy trees in the screen who need to show the same data from the same user?
-Your application will become slow and ineffective by the amount of duplicated network requests.
+Will you call `getUser()` again and again to have multiple network travels? **No.**

 ## We brought another new simple problem